Lorazepam (By mouth)

 - Oral liquid: Refrigerate the oral liquid.
 Throw away an opened bottle after 90 days.

-- Tablets: Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+- Tablets and extended-release capsules: Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid: